etnami/kospi-esg-signal/README.md

 ## Limitations

-- RQ2's null result is based on N = 46 (a near-census rather than a probability sample), so the wide confidence interval is consistent with a true relationship anywhere from weakly negative to small positive; this is a data-driven inconclusiveness, not strong evidence of "no relationship."
+- RQ2's null result is based on N = 46 (a near-census of the KOSPI-100 rather than a probability sample), so the wide confidence interval is consistent with a small positive, null or weakly negative relationship; this is inconclusive, not strong evidence of "no relationship."
+Share price is a single point-in-time level (December 2022), not returns, and the quartile pattern was found post hoc.
 - Two of the four RQ1 models (Lasso, Elastic Net) fail outright on the single-year Set B specification; the year-summed Set A specification is the primary, more reliable result.
 - The RQ1 model performance table (Set A/B RMSE and R²) is reported as it appears in the dissertation and is structurally consistent with how the script computes it (LOOCV via `cv.glmnet` for Lasso/EN, OOB for Random Forest, a manual LOOCV loop for XGBoost), but since the raw dataset isn't bundled here, these specific figures weren't independently re-run from scratch the way the Stage 1 LLM accuracy numbers were (see Verification note below).
-- One minor inconsistency worth flagging: a code comment in `esg_project_code.R` prints "ICC = 0.0163" while the actual computed value (and the value reported in the dissertation) is 0.0164, a trivial rounding-level discrepancy rather than a substantive error, but noted for transparency.
+- "Verified" values are source-checked only for the 351 comparisons where the two models differed by 5% or more.
+Where they agreed within 5%, Claude's value was kept without checking, and 11 inconclusive cases also defaulted to Claude.
+A single researcher did the checking, so the 95.8% is not fully independent of Claude's own outputs and is assumed to generalise to firms that were not manually verified.
+- RQ1 shows indicator importance within the composite's own construction, not an independent external test: `OverallRank` is partly built from the same 24 employment indicators used to predict it.
+- Validation is mixed: LOOCV for Lasso, Elastic Net and XGBoost, out-of-bag error for Random Forest.
+The two are not procedurally identical, so differences between models (for example Random Forest's R² of 0.566 against Lasso's 0.497) cannot be attributed to the algorithm alone.
+- Random Forest and XGBoost hyperparameters were tuned on the same 74 firms used for the reported performance, with no separate validation layer, so their R² values are likely slightly optimistic.
+Imputation and standardisation were also computed once on the full sample before LOOCV, a minor simplification noted in the dissertation.

 ## Verification note

 The Stage 1 LLM extraction accuracy numbers above (95.8%, 4.5%, MAE 0.796 / 2,631,446, ICC 0.0164) were independently recomputed directly from `extraction_log.xlsx` rather than taken from the dissertation text, and matched exactly.
 The RQ2 regression coefficients and the "quartile reversal" pattern were cross-checked against the corresponding figures in the dissertation and matched.